eriktorsner/wp-bootstrap/README.md

         "wp-pullsettings":"Wpbootstrap\\Appsettings::updateAppSettings"
     }

-Run a method from the cli like this:
+Then run a method from the cli like this:

     $ composer wp-install
-    $ composer wp-setup
+    $ composer wp-update plugins

-wp-bootstrap can also be called straight from the command line (not encouraged):

-    $ php -r 'include "vendor/autoload.php"; Wpbootstrap\Export::export();'